Slogan vs Tagline vs Motto: Know The Difference

 The phrases with each other are not contradictory, “Do it yourself”, “Write the future”, and “Find your greatness”.
 All of them coexist with the message conveyed by their slogan “Just do it”.

-The difference between them is mainly durability, all the claims have been abandoned at the same time that the advertising campaigns came to an end, while their slogan is still valid as it is a kind of surname.
+The difference between them is mainly durability, all the claims have been abandoned at the same time that the advertising campaigns ended, while their slogan is still valid as it is a kind of surname.

 Finally, another of the greats, Apple, is another clear example of differentiation between slogan and claim.